What Is the Ocular Vox?

 Cheap USB hubs and computer USB ports can inject audible noise into the audio output.
 Use a quality phone charger or dedicated 5V supply for clean audio.
 The 12-24V barrel jack input is preferred for final installations — it provides the cleanest power.

-The encoder adjusts different volumes depending on what's playing.
+The knob adjusts different volumes depending on what's playing.
 During trigger playback it adjusts Voice Vol (triggered WAV tracks).
 At all other times it adjusts BG Vol (ambient audio + line-in passthrough).
-A popup overlay shows which volume is being changed.
+A popup overlay on the OLED screen shows which volume is being changed.

 WAV files must be 16-bit PCM format.
 Other formats (24-bit, compressed, MP3) are not supported.
 We recommend 44100 Hz, stereo for best results.